Visionary-Laboratory/Visionary/README.md

 ### 3. Model Assets

-You can import our provided [example assets](https://ai4sports.opengvlab.com/models/trex.onnx) or your own 3DGS/4DGS assets in the page.
-For details on creating 4DGS assets, see [Convert to ONNX](#convert-to-onnx).
+You can import our provided example assets [ (1)](https://drive.google.com/drive/folders/1nk5slXl-_-jRyDggXoBpRwz2VajmQizQ?usp=drive_link)[ (2)](https://drive.google.com/file/d/1qRYffgZxNyiJrh9mwwjEOr3uoxcbll0Q/view?usp=share_link)[ (3)](https://drive.google.com/file/d/1F4XGS1W4c3Kc13n4YaoDNxnWZqOfvlBJ/view?usp=share_link) or your own 3DGS/4DGS/Avater assets in the page.
+For details on creating 4DGS/Avater/Custom assets, see [Convert to ONNX](#convert-to-onnx).

 <a id="export-your-algorithm-to-onnx"></a>
 ## 🛠️ Export your algorithm to ONNX

-This project supports rendering of various 3DGS/4DGS representations.
+This project supports rendering of various 3DGS/4DGS/Avater/Custom representations.
 To achieve this, trained 3D representations need to be exported to the ONNX format.
 This project provides conversion examples for 4DGS/Dynamic Avatar/Scaffold-GS, see [export instruction](onnx-export/README.md) for details.

 ## 🤝 Contributions & Acknowledgments